 Grandparent Visitation Lawyer Assisting FL Residents for Nearly 20 Years

 In Beagle v.
 Beagle, 678 So.
 2d 1271 (Fla.
-1996), the Florida Supreme Court quashed the First District’s Beagle opinion and remanded with directions to affirm the trial court’s dismissal of the grandparents’ petition citing the parents’ fundamental right to privacy.
-The Florida Supreme Court explained that parenting is protected by the right to privacy, a fundamental right, and any intrusion upon that right must be justified by a compelling state interest.
-A Jacksonville Grandparent Visitation Attorney will be here for you in this process.
+1996), the Florida Supreme Court quashed the First District’s Beagle opinion.
+It also remanded with directions to affirm the trial court’s dismissal of the grandparents’ petition citing the parents’ fundamental right to privacy.
+The Florida Supreme Court explained that parenting has protections of the right to privacy, a fundamental right.
+Thus, any intrusion upon that right must be justified by a compelling state interest.
+A Jacksonville grandparent visitation attorney will be here for you in this process.

 Legal Interest Visitation

 The Florida Supreme Court reasoned that the challenged paragraph in Beagle does not require the state to demonstrate harm to the child prior to the award of grandparental visitation rights.
-Based upon the privacy provision in the Florida Constitution, the Florida Supreme Court held that the state may not intrude upon the parents’ fundamental right to raise their children except in cases where the child is threatened with harm.
+Based upon the privacy provision in the Florida Constitution, the Florida Supreme Court held that the state may not intrude upon the parents’ fundamental right to raise their children.
+That is, except in cases where the parent threatens the child with harm.
 The Florida Supreme Court held that in the absence of an explicit requirement of harm or detriment to the child a grandparent visitation provision is facially flawed.

 CS/CS/HB 149 – Rights of Grandparents

 The Florida Legislature approved HB 149.
 It subsequently headed to the Governor for the final decision, who approved it on 6/11/2015.
 HB 149 granted grandparents and great-grandparents rights to request visitation with their grandchildren when a dependency case is in progress.